An ensemble related to discrete orthogonal polynomials and its application to tilings of a half-hexagon: Acknowledgments

 \section{Acknowledgments}

 The author is indebted to Peter Forrester for sharing his insight leading to the result of Section \ref{correlationfunctions}.
-He would also like to acknowledge financial support by the German Research Council (DFG) within CRC 701.
+The research presented was conducted during the author's appointment at the University of Bielefeld.
+He gratefully acknowledges financial support by the German Research Council (DFG) within CRC 701.